 It seems like most people are getting the spirit of what I was trying to say, but I’ll add a bit more context.
-I’m not trying to throw the baby out with the bath water.
+I’m not trying to throw the baby out with the bathwater.
 There are still many good reasons to do some guest blogging (exposure, branding, increased reach, community, etc.).
-Those reasons existed way before Google and they’ll continue into the future.
+Those reasons existed way before Google, and they’ll continue.
 And there are absolutely some fantastic, high-quality guest bloggers out there.
 I changed the title of this post to make it more clear that I’m talking about guest blogging for search engine optimization (SEO) purposes.

 I’m also not talking about multi-author blogs.
 High-quality multi-author blogs like Boing Boing have been around since the beginning of the web, and they can be compelling, wonderful, and useful.

-This should be a no brainer for lawyers.com to implement.
+And this should be a no brainer for lawyers.com to implement.
 But then again, that requires having a vetting process and editorial procedure, similar to what Findlaw employs.
-I note that Findlaw does not place content on their site that would ever require a no follow tag.
+I note that Findlaw does not place content on their site that would ever need a no-follow tag.
 They only allow great content.

-- Fear of Google: This is probably the greatest reason.
-After Matt Cutts’ video, they may have thought that their attorney blog is a “guest blog” as discussed in the Cutts Video.
+And this is probably the greatest reason.
+After Matt Cutts’ video, they may have thought that their attorney blog is a “guest blog,” as discussed in the Cutts Video.
 As also discussed, if that was the reason, it was a wrong reason.
-These are REAL attorneys who are contributing helpful materials.
+These are REAL attorneys who are contributing valuable materials.
 If there are purely promotional posts, it is up to lawyers.com to police the site and institute quality guidelines, as does Findlaw.com.